-Raytheon's team leverages an integrative approach to develop and provide MPS, referenced in Exhibit 2.1.12-5.

-VSS, and INRS.
-Our MSS fuses

-We
+Exhibit 2.1.12-5.
+MSS Flow

-Custom content is what drives the advanced capabilities offered in our Security Analytics.
-Our team maintains 2.1.12.1.4.1 Managed Prevention Service (MPS) [C.2.8.5.1.4.1] In support of MPS, the Raytheon team provides enterprise As part of our MPS turnkey capability, Raytheon Security Engineers These components are designed and rigorously tested to meet, or exceed, network performance KPIs and Agency functionality requirements.
+Custom content is what drives the advanced capabilities offered in our Security

+Analytics.
+Our team maintains

+2.1.12.1.4.1 Managed Prevention Service (MPS) [C.2.8.5.1.4.1]

+In support of MPS, the Raytheon team provides enterprise

+As part of our MPS

+turnkey capability, Raytheon Security Engineers

+These components are designed and rigorously tested to meet, or exceed, network performance KPIs and Agency functionality requirements.
 Following design and testing, our team the appropriate Agency-specific data.
-As part of on-going management, in accordance with our focus or continuous service improvement, our team those listed in Exhibit 2.1.12-9 commonly used by Raytheon:

-Exhibit 2.1.12-6.
-Raytheon's Four Phase Vulnerability Testing Methodology with the Agency's permission, some may be exploited as a proof of concept.
-Reporting The reporting phase shown in Exhibit 2.1.12-11 proactively notifies the agency of Exhibit 2.1.12-11.
-Reporting Phase with the Agency's own risk acceptance policy.
-The reports create a clear understanding and correlation of: Risk Assessment During the activation phase, a to define are detected.
-The Raytheon team works with the Agency to
+As part of on-going management, in accordance with our focus on continuous service improvement, our team are the core of the successful SOC and MSS business we provide to numerous Federal Agencies.
+Our team Our management approach is aligned to industry best practices such as ITILv3 for Service Management.
+This approach guides MPS and dictates rigorous testing and deployment processes, detailed outage reporting and root cause analysis, and continuous service improvement.
+At a tactical level, continuous service improvement.
+At a tactical level, 2.1.12.1.4.2 Vulnerability Scanning Service (VSS) [C.2.8.5.1.4.2] Raytheon's MSS uses a standard, (shown in Exhibit 2.1.12-6) for our VSS that tests

+Scoping

+Scoping involves gathering general information (see Exhibit 2.1.12-7) via the following sources and methods:

+Exhibit 2.1.12-7.
+Scoping

+Reconnaissance

+This phase consists of profiling the target environment (see Exhibit 2.1.12-

+Some of the steps taken in this phase of target discovery and target enumeration include:

+Exhibit 2.1.12-8.
+Profiling Target

+Environment